 SUNDAY, MAY 10 12:00 P.M. - 3:00 P.M.
 AKDT

 How much you pay for training and practice can be an act of justice.
 For those of you who can afford to pay on the higher end of the scale, your payment helps to support those who cannot.
 This is one way to leverage our privilege and stand for equity for everyone.
 If you cannot pay the higher end suggested, consider what is authentically sustainable for you, and pay that.

 $450 | Supporter Rate (support others as well as yourself)

 $250 | Community Rate (discounted)

 *The value of the training is $350

-If you would like to pay more or less than the market value of $350 you can do so online here.
-Registration payment will reserve your seat at this training and is due APRIL 20.
-You may also mail a check or money order made out to Jody Hassel at PO Box 49, Ester, AK, 99725.
+If you would like to pay less than the market value of $350 you can do so by contacting the Still and Moving Center here.
+Registration payment will reserve your seat at this training and is due by MAY 7.

 ABOUT THE FACILITATOR: